Datomic/datomic-tutorials/todo-app/part-1/todo-app/README.md

             -9223300668110598104 17592186045419}}
 ```

 > Datomic supports online schema evolution, meaning you can modify schema while the system is running.
 No DB downtime to transact schema changes.
-As we just did, to add novelty to the schema is like transacting other data.
+Adding novelty to the schema, as we just did, is like transacting other data.

-With the schema transacted we are able to store some lists and items.
-For that we'll create a function `new-list` that receives a *list-name* and returns a [datom](https://docs.datomic.com/glossary.html#datom) that we'll use to transact a new List.
+With the schema transacted, we are able to store some lists and items.
+For that, we'll create a function `new-list` that receives a *list-name* and returns a [datom](https://docs.datomic.com/glossary.html#datom) that we'll use to transact a new List.

 Add the `new-list` function to `todo_db.clj` file and save.
 ```clojure